 - Snow gaiters

 - Avalanche transceiver

 Tongariro National Park weather can change with alarming speed.
 You must be prepared for all weather conditions.
-The weather in the car park can be totally different to what’s going on nearly 1000 meters higher and further up the track.
+The weather in the car park can be totally different to what is going on nearly 1000 metres higher and further up the track.
 Be prepared to change your plans and turn back, especially when visibility is poor and in strong winds.